Ian Ridpath

 Career

 I have been a full-time writer, editor, broadcaster, and lecturer on astronomy and space since 1972.
 Previously I worked for two years at the University of London Observatory and then in publishing.
 I am a Fellow of the Royal Astronomical Society (Council member 2004–07) and a member of the International Astronomical Union (IAU), as well as a member of the Society of Authors and a Life Member of the Association of British Science Writers.
 I run my own desktop publishing system for producing books and magazines.
-I am currently editor of The Antiquarian Astronomer, the journal of the Society for the History of Astronomy.

 Books

 Over 40 book titles as author or editor.
 These include a series of three sky guides illustrated by Wil Tirion, the world’s foremost celestial map maker: the Collins Guide to Stars and Planets, a standard field guide for amateur astronomers (published in the US as the Princeton Field Guide to Stars and Planets); The Monthly Sky Guide, a month-by-month introduction to the stars, now in its tenth edition; and Gem Stars, a pocket guide to the constellations.
-All these have been continuously in print for over 30 years.
+All these have been in print for over 30 years.

 I am editor of the Oxford Dictionary of Astronomy and of Norton’s Star Atlas.
 I was also General Editor of the Collins Encyclopedia of the Universe.

 Three of my early books concerned extraterrestrial life and interstellar travel: Worlds Beyond, Messages from the Stars, and Life off Earth.
+My favourite book is Star Tales, about the mythology and history of the constellations, now also a major website.

 Broadcasting